How to Tell if Someone is Stalking You On Instagram

-- Select Settings and Privacy.
+- Select Settings from the menu and then choose Privacy.

 A Private Account is only visible to people who follow you.
-People who want to follow you will send a request which you can accept or deny at your discretion.
+People who want to follow you will send a request, which you can accept or deny at your discretion.
 This setting makes you a lot less visible on Instagram by allowing you to decide who gets to see your profile and posts.

-- Open Settings then Privacy on Instagram.
+- Open Settings, then Privacy on Instagram.

 - Select Activity Status and toggle Show Activity Status to off.

-- Select your Profile within Instagram.
+- Select your Profile on Instagram.

-- Select Followers at the top.
+- Tap on Followers at the top.